-First, the model relying solely on head depth with a CNN encoder yields the lowest performance.
+First, the model relying solely on head depth yields the lowest performance.
 This underperformance arises because depth observations lack semantic texture, making it difficult for the model to learn meaningful associations between visual cues in depth observations and the semantic information contained in audio observations.
-Second, models using head RGB achieve better results, with the trainable CNN encoder performing slightly better than the frozen DINOv2 due to its training process that helps the model to adapt to the indoor environment.
-Third, integrating both head RGB and head depth yields the best overall performance.
+Second, models using Head RGB achieve better results.
+Third, integrating both Head RGB and Head depth yields the best overall performance.
 This combination proves effective because the modalities are complementary.
-Head RGB provides semantic context to align with audio sources, while depth offers precise geometric distance information.
-Despite the performance of the dual-modality method, we select head RGB with the DINOv2 encoder as our default configuration to maintain an optimal balance between performance and training efficiency.
+RGB provides semantic context to align with audio sources, while depth offers precise geometric distance information.
+Despite the performance of the dual-modality method, processing depth requires an additional visual encoder, which introduces additional computational burden.
+Therefore, we select single-modality Head RGB as the default configuration to maintain an optimal balance between performance, training efficiency, and computational cost.